 Target: Comprehension (Literal).
 Reading difficulties often show up in later grades as the content gets progressively more challenging.
 This can be due to a lack of automaticity in decoding, but can also reflect weak vocabulary or delays in essential reading comprehension skills.

-Our middle school reading interventions take students back to basics, building reading fluency and listening comprehension skills using Fast ForWord Literacy and Literacy Advanced.
+Our middle school reading interventions take students back to basics, building reading fluency and listening comprehension skills using Fast ForWord Elements I, Elements II and Foundations II.
 We then move students to the reading series — typically Reading Level 2, 3 and 4 — to build vocabulary, spelling and other reading comprehension skills.

 Target: Comprehension With Metacognition.
 If a student is a struggling reader at high school, it is generally up the parent to intervene — by this age, most schools assume students are proficient decoders, with the focus being on metacognition, self-regulated learning.